 You can protect your rights and fight for a favorable outcome in your fleeing and eluding case by working with an experienced traffic law defense attorney serving Denton County.
 Fleeing and eluding convictions can carry serious penalties that could cause many additional problems later on.

-Fleeing and Eluding Defense Lawyer in Denton, Little Elm, Lewisville, and Flower Mound, TX
+Fleeing and Eluding Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

-Were you arrested and charged with fleeing and eluding an officer in Argyle, Aubrey, Carrollton, Denton, Flower Mound, Frisco, Justin, Krum, Lake Dallas, Lewisville, Little Elm, Pilot Point, Ponder, Roanoke, Sanger, The Colony, or a surrounding area of Denton County?
+Were you arrested and charged with fleeing and eluding an officer in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
 You cannot afford to delay in looking for a criminal defense attorney.
 The Law Offices of Richard C. McConathy has defended many individuals who were accused of these crimes and has helped them overcome the criminal charges.

 They will fight to get your fleeing an officer charge in Denton County reduced or dismissed while protecting your rights.
 To see what the Law Offices of Richard C. McConathy can do for your fleeing and attempting to elude a police officer case, call (940) 222-8004 or contact us online to let us talk about your case.